microsoft/vscode-wiki/Automated-Issue-Triaging.md

 # <a name="closing-with-a-commit"></a>Closing Issues "With a Commit"
 [Source](https://github.com/microsoft/vscode-github-triage-actions/blob/56b9db6aa5ee879108139b1252b2903d2478e2a2/api/octokit.ts#L366-L447) | [Example "\closedWith"](https://github.com/microsoft/vscode/issues/124134#issuecomment-843640354)

-Various pipelines work better when an issue is closed "with a commit" and we can perform operations using the SHA associated with the closing of the issue.
+Various pipelines work best when an issue is closed "with a commit" and we can perform operations using the SHA associated with the closing of the issue.
 The SHA used for the operation is in the timeline's last post:
   - Commit with the `Closes/Fixes #NUM` GitHub syntax put on `main`
   - PR marked as `Closes/Fixes #NUM` merged into `main`
   - Comment with `\closedWith {SHA}` made by a team member